Find therapists who specialize in helping clients navigate challenges related to infertility:

 Infertility affects men as well as women; the CDC also reports that in about 35% of couples with infertility, a male factor was identified as well as a female factor.
 In about 8% of such couples, only a male cause of infertility could be identified.

-Anxiety or worry: You may be find yourself frequently preoccupied with thoughts about infertility, perhaps to the point of being overwhelmed or unable to focus on other things.
+Anxiety or worry: You may be find yourself frequently preoccupied with thoughts about infertility, perhaps to the point of being overwhelmed, anxious, or unable to focus on other things.

-Sadness or depression: Challenges around infertility often cause feelings of sadness, loss, listlessness, or hopelessness.
+Sadness or depression: Challenges around infertility often cause feelings of sadness, loss, listlessness, depression, or hopelessness.

-Physiological symptoms of stress: You may have trouble sleeping or experience physical symptoms including muscle tension, headaches, and digestive troubles.
+Physiological symptoms of stress: You may have trouble sleeping or experience physical symptoms of stress, including muscle tension, headaches, and digestive troubles.

 Guilt, shame or self-blame: Especially in a culture that places a high value on reproduction and nuclear families, you may blame yourself and feel guilty or ashamed if you’re struggling with infertility.

 Conflicts with partners: Infertility can often lead to conflicts between partners in intimate relationships.